Policy Adoption Materials

 Policy Implementation Materials

 This guide is to serve as a resource for local health departments, community agencies, and other tobacco prevention partners interested in implementing secondhand smoke policies at the local level.
-As a manger or landlord, this guide specifically addresses secondhand smoke policy in multi-unit housing and provides helpful information in creating a smoke-free policy.
-For complete details download our Multi Unit Housing Tool Kit
+As a manger or landlord, this guide specifically addresses secondhand smoke policy in multi-unit housing and provides helpful information in creating a smoke free policy.
+For complete details download our MUH Tool Kit

 Signs are an easy way to alert residents and guests about the no-smoking policy in your apartment or condominium community.
 To view and order signs: Go to signs.